micmejia/bible-dump/AMPC/John/John 3.md

-John answered, A man can receive nothing [he can claim nothing, he can [^f]take unto himself nothing] except as it has been granted to him from heaven.
+John answered, A man can receive nothing [he can claim nothing, he can take unto himself nothing] except as it has been granted to him from heaven.
 [A man must be content to receive the gift which is given him from heaven; there is no other source.]